Theo Mitchell

 Theo Walker Mitchell (born July 2, 1938) is a former attorney from South Carolina who served in the South Carolina General Assembly from 1975 to 1995.
-He is, to date, the first and only Black South Carolinian to be nominated by a major political party to the office of Governor.
+He was the first Black South Carolinian to be nominated by a major political party to the office of Governor.

-Early life
+Early life and education

 Theo Walker Mitchell was born to Clyde D. Mitchell and Dothenia E. Mitchell on July 2, 1938, in Greenville, South Carolina.
 He grew up in a broken household and his father moved to Newark, New Jersey, to escape the segregationist practices of the South.
 Upon completion of high school, Mitchell majored in biology at Fisk University in Nashville, Tennessee, and he aspired to be a doctor.
 After obtaining his undergraduate degree, Mitchell worked on cancer research in Washington, D.C., but while there he enrolled in law school at Howard University.
 Mitchell returned to South Carolina in 1969 to attend his grandmother's funeral and found a changed atmosphere that provided economic opportunities for blacks.